SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 by giving ``number`` an initial value in the definition of ``LessThanTwelve``.
 The property wrapper didn't define any initializers.
-Here's an expanded version of ``LessThanTwelve`` called ``SmallNumber`` that defines three initializers and lets you specify the wrapped and maximum value:
+Here's an expanded version of ``LessThanTwelve`` called ``SmallNumber`` that defines initializers that set the wrapped and maximum value:

 .. testcode:: property-wrapper-init, property-wrapper-mixed-init
     :compile: true